Skip To Main Content

 Alternative Schools/programs of choice

 The Board of Education desires to provide a variety of innovative educational programs to accommodate students' diverse learning needs and interests, foster student engagement in the schools, and enhance student achievement.
-Toward this end, the Board of Education may establish and maintain alternative schools or programs of choice.
+Toward this end, the Board may establish and maintain alternative schools or programs of choice.

 A district alternative school or program of choice may differ from the traditional educational program in its academic emphasis, sequence of curriculum, educational philosophy, instructional strategy, structure, setting, size, scheduling, targeted student population, decision-making process, and/or other components.
 All alternative schools or programs of choice shall offer enrolled students the opportunity to acquire the knowledge and skills necessary to achieve district content standards in core academic subjects and shall provide access to the course of study required for high school graduation.